 The final verdict.
 You decide.

 Vancouver B.C.
 (7 May 2017) – This race appears to be too close to call.
-In the final BC election poll in the Justason / zinc tank experiment, we find the B.C.
+In the final BC election poll, conducted and shared for public education, the Justason / zinc tank experiment finds the B.C.
 Liberals either two points ahead or two points behind the BC NDP.
 The exception would be our telephone surveying, completed May 1 and 2, which finds the BC Liberals leading.